-Long service leave entitlement is in accordance with modern awards; Nurses Award 2010, Aged Care Award 2010 and the National Employment Standards (NES).
-Copies of the relevant awards and National Employment Standards are kept on site at the Nursing Home.
+Long service leave entitlement is in accordance with current modern awards; Nurses Award 2010, Aged Care Award 2010, Health Professionals and Support Services Award 2010 and the National Employment Standards (NES).
+Copies of the relevant awards and National Employment Standards are kept on site at the Rosalie Nursing Care Centre.